thewhitelisted/brain/src/site/notes/website/gallery.md

 # gallery

 i like to take really bad photos so bear with me. these are some of the ones that aren't terrible and i like them. ill also give a bit of background info. fyi the order is not based on date, i just pasted in a bunch from my camera roll randomly.
+ALSO BEAR WITH THE POOR QUALITY I THINK THEY GET SCALED UP WAY PAST THEIR ORIGINAL RESOLUTION.

 fig. 1: cool steak dinner. i think this was with my sister for her birthday at this fancy place she likes. i don't really enjoy fancy places for food, but this was a cool treat.
 ![IMG_2191.jpg](/img/user/attachments/IMG_2191.jpg)